-- 1. Approve LTD's request for ETC status for high cost support in the Census Blocks listed in the Company's filing OR; - 2.
+- 1. Approve Broadband's request for ETC status for high cost support in the Census Blocks listed in the Company's filing; OR - 2.
 Determine that the Commission lacks jurisdiction over this matter and provide an affirmative statement that this Commission lacks jurisdiction because VoIP is an information service and outside of this Commission's authority; OR - 3.
-Deny LTD's request for ETC status for high cost support in the Census Blocks listed in Company's filing; OR - 4.
-Approve LTD's request for ETC status for high cost support in the Census Blocks listed in the Company's filing, if the following conditions are met: - a.
-LTD provide a clear explanation of how it will satisfy the requirement of providing a telecommunications service; AND - b.
-LTD explains why the provision of the telecommunications service does not require a certificate of authority from the Commission; AND
+Deny Broadband's request for ETC status for high cost support in the Census Blocks listed in Company's filing; OR - 4.
+Approve Broadband's request for ETC status for high cost support in the Census Blocks listed in in its filing, if the following conditions are met: - a.
+Broadband provides a clear explanation of how it will satisfy the requirement of providing a telecommunications service; AND

-- c.
-LTD shows that the Department of Public Safety is satisfied that LTD's 911 arrangements ensure all consumer protections exist with its emergency 911 calling capability. - 5.
-Delegate authority to the Executive Secretary to issue notices or letters to the Federal Communications Commission or any other entity if necessary to facilitate communication of LTD's ETC status with this Commission.
+- Broadband explains why the provision of the telecommunications service does not require a certificate of authority from the Commission; AND - c.
+Broadband shows that the Department of Public Safety is satisfied that Broadband's 911 arrangements ensure all consumer protections exist with its emergency 911 calling capability; AND - d.
+Broadband shows that it will have a standalone voice offering and its customer agreement reflect the availability of a standalone voice offering; AND - e.
+Broadband confirms that it will offer Lifeline service and has an advertising plan for it. - 5.
+Delegate authority to the Executive Secretary to issue notices or letters to the Federal Communications Commission or any other entity if necessary to facilitate communication of Broadband's ETC status with this Commission.